 The Philippines is one of the least expensive places to learn how to scuba dive.
 Learning to scuba dive usually costs about 15,000-20,000 PHP ($300-400 USD), but often includes FREE accommodation for the duration of the course, which lasts three or four days.

-Always book your tours and activities when you arrive.
+You can book your tours and activities when you arrive.
 Stick to travel agents who are selling on the ground.
 If a travel agent won’t negotiate with you, move on to the next until you find one that will.
 You can book online to save time and effort although it costs a little more.
 You can check Klook to plan your vacation.